Department of Mathematics and Computer Science

 Mathematics in Voting Theory and Music Theory; Algebraic Geometry

 Dr. Crisman's interests lie largely in concrete applications of mathematics to analysis of election procedures; he is also interested in connections with music and the abstract world of invariants on hyperplane arrangements.
-He is passionate about open source software in mathematics, largely as a developer in the Sage project, and is currently a fellow of Gordon College's Center for Faith and Inquiry exploring ways to bring the interplay between theology and the open source movement to a wider audience.
+He is passionate about open source software in mathematics, largely as a developer in the Sage project, and recently finished a term as a fellow of Gordon College's Center for Faith and Inquiry exploring ways to bring the interplay between theology and the open source movement to a wider audience.

-He coordinates the Gordon Math Forum, a student-oriented hour of problems, lectures, speakers on career options, and other topics.
+He coordinates the Gordon Math Forum, a student-oriented hour of problems, lectures, speakers on career options, and other topics, is an area editor for the journal PRIMUS, and on occasion teaches the "Exploratory Maths with Sage" course at the African Institute for Mathematical Sciences.

 Jonathan R. Senning